danielfett/draft-dpop/main.md

 Figure 2: Example JWT content for `DPoP` proof header.

 Note: To keep DPoP simple to implement, only the HTTP method and URI are signed in DPoP proofs.
+The idea is sign just enough of the HTTP data to provide reasonable proof-of-possession with respect to the HTTP request.
+But that it be a minimal subset of the HTTP data so as to avoid the substantial difficulties inherent in attempting to normalize HTTP messages.
 Nonetheless, DPoP proofs can be extended to contain other information of the HTTP request (see also (#request_integrity)).

 ## Checking DPoP Proofs {#checking}